Random Access Channel Coding in the Finite Blocklength Regime: Conclusion

-In order to decide whether there are any active transmitters without enumerating all $K$ alternative hypotheses, we analyze universal hypothesis tests for the case where the channel output alphabet is finite and the case where the output alphabet is countably or uncountably infinite.
-Using existing literature, it is possible in both cases to obtain a desired exponentially decaying maximum type-II error under the condition that $\sup_{x \in \mathbb{R}} |F_k(x) - F_0(x)| \geq \delta_0 > 0 \, \text{ for all } k \in [K]$.
+In order to decide whether there are any active transmitters without enumerating all $K$ alternative hypotheses, we analyze universal hypothesis tests.
+Results are given both for the case where the channel output alphabet is finite and the case where the channel output alphabet is countably or uncountably infinite.
+Using existing literature, it is possible in both cases to obtain exponentially decaying maximum type-II error under the condition that $\sup_{x \in \mathbb{R}} |F_k(x) - F_0(x)| \geq \delta_0 > 0 \, \text{ for all } k \in [K]$.
 We also derive the best third-order asymptotics of the minimax type-II error (\thmref{thm:huangmoulin}).

-The existence of a converse result matching our achievability result in \thmref{thm:ach} remains an open problem.
-For discrete memoryless MACs, the best known converse for the average error capacity has a second-order term $O(\sqrt n \log n)$ \cite{ahlswede1982elementary}.